 Index funds may appeal to one type of investor more than another, which is why it’s always important to do your research before determining what will be a good fit for your portfolio.

-Investors who prefer a low-cost, passive approach may lean toward index investing for growing potential for wealth long-term.
+Investors who prefer a low-cost, passive approach may lean toward index investing for long-term growth potential.
 Index funds can offer several advantages, including simplified diversification and consistent returns over time.

 Index funds can help with pursuing a goals-based investing approach, which focuses on investing to meet specific goals rather than attempting to beat the market.
-When comparing index funds, pay attention to the fund makeup, its costs, historical performance, turnover ratio and the potential for tracking errors.
+When comparing index funds, pay attention to the funds’ makeup, costs, historical performance, turnover ratio, and the extent of their tracking errors.

 The Takeaway

-A number of factors helps explain why different index funds have different returns — including, but not limited to, which index they track and how it’s weighted, the geographic classification of the fund securities, expense ratios, and overall market conditions.
+A number of factors help explain why different index funds have different returns, including, but not limited to, which index they track and how they’re weighted, the geographic classification of the fund securities, their expense ratios, and overall market conditions.

 But keep in mind: Unless you have a crystal ball, there’s no way to predict exactly how an index fund will perform.
 But getting to know what differentiates one index fund or ETF from the next can help with making more informed decisions about which ones to buy.